randomlogin/explorer/README.md

-# SpacesProtocol Explorer & Indexer
+# SpacesProtocol Explorer

-This is a monorepo containing two projects located in the `explorer` and `indexer` directories.
+This is a repo for spaces protocol explorer's frontend.
+For the indexer please refer to this [repo](https://github.com/spacesprotocol/explorer-indexer).

 ## Indexer

 Indexer is a  script written in TypeScript that runs every minute and fetches new blocks from `bitcoind` daemon, queries `spaced` for information about the fetched blocks and writes the relevant information to the database.